sefininio/microservices-realworld-app/README.md

 One flow that uses this is:
   - User creates an article, with `tagList` that includes some new tags and some existing tags
-  - `feature-article` service publishes a message with the `tagList` to the queue and saves the new article.
+  - `feature-article` service publishes a message with the `tagList` on the `EvaluateTags` topic to the `Tags` queue and saves the new article.
-  - `feature-tag` implements a consumer that processes the message and creates the new tags in DB.
+  - `feature-tag` implements a consumer that processes messages under the `EvaluateTags` topic on the `Tags` queue and creates the new tags in DB.

 Another exaple is:
   - User is created or updated
-  - `feature-user` service publishes `userCreated` or `userUpdated` event on the `Users` queue.
+  - `feature-user` service publishes `userUpdated` event on the `Users` queue and saves the new/updated user.
-  - `feature-profile` services implements a `UserConsumer` that processes those messages and creates/updates the relevant profile in DB.
+  - `feature-profile` services implements a `UserConsumer` consumer that processes messages under `userUpdated` topic on the `Users` queue and creates/updates the relevant profile in DB.

 See Real World App [spec here](https://github.com/gothinkster/realworld/tree/master/api).